Visiting Banff in July? Here’s All You Need to Know

 Hike Parker Ridge

 Speaking of the Icefields Parkway, if you plan to drive between Banff to Jasper, it’s well worth it to leave a few extra hours open in your schedule to hike Parker Ridge.
+Parker Ridge is an easy hike in Banff that provides stunning views of the Saskatchewan Glacier.
+Seriously, it’s rare that I am rewarded with such beautiful views for low effort.

 Summit Cascade Mountain

-Once at the top though, you’ll have fantastic views of the Bow Valley and Lake Minnewanka.
-There is some light scrambling involved to summit Cascade, so it’s best reserved for those with experience hiking in the Rockies.
+It’s a very long day, but a day nonetheless.
+Summiting Cascade Mountain will require you to embark on a 20km+ day with over 1500 meters of elevation gain.
+Once at the top, though, you’ll have fantastic views of the Bow Valley and Lake Minnewanka.
+Summiting Cascade involves some light scrambling, so it’s best reserved for those with experience hiking in the Rockies.

 Stay at a Banff Cabin